 Dr Ross Perry Guide to Mole Removal Techniques

-Dr Ross Perry’s latest blog on mole removal techniques is featured on Consulting Room website.
+Dr Ross Perry’s blog on mole removal techniques, as featured on Consulting Room website.

 Understanding Mole Removal for Patients.
 Options and Techniques

 Moles are very common in the UK.
 The average adult will have around 30, but some people can have many more.

 Mole removal surgery is a relatively straightforward procedure to do and with modern techniques and equipment the treatments are pain free and scarring is now much reduced for most procedures.

 Moles can be “unwanted” for a variety of reasons.
 Cosmetic reasons include having a mole in an obvious or embarrassing place, such as on the face where it may look odd on the nose, cheeks or around the eyes.
 Raised or hairy moles may also cause problems where they “catch” on clothing or look particularly unattractive.
 In these cases, cosmetic mole removal is an option privately as it not available on the NHS.

 For moles where there is change or concern about the nature of the mole and whether it is abnormal or not, it is best to consult your GP for an onward referral to a plastic surgeon or dermatologist that is recognised in dealing with skin cancer.
 This can be arranged by your doctor on the NHS or privately if you have medical insurance.